Comedy great Robin Williams hanged himself at home

 Mourners hung signs including "You will be missed" and "RIP Robin" on the wooden fence of the home in Boulder, Colorado, where parts of the intro credits for his breakout 1970s TV comedy, "Mork & Mindy," were filmed.

-On the Hollywood Walk of Fame, fans congregated around Williams' star, leaving flowers and candles to honor the actor.
+On the Hollywood Walk of Fame, fans congregated around Williams' star, leaving flowers and candles to honour the actor.

 "My kids grew up on 'Mrs Doubtfire'," said Erlinda Fantauzzi, referring to the hit movie in which he played a father who took on the persona of a tender British nanny to be close to his kids.
 "I feel so bad.
 He was a tortured soul and he died alone.
 He touched adults and children," she said.